Introduction

 This section will feature questions drawn from a variety of sources that all relate to the topics.
 These sources should be considered as different contexts in which students can write and understand Spanish.
 Specialist and/or technical Spanish vocabulary or detailed specialist knowledge of the topics are not required.

-Students need to draw on their knowledge of Spanish language, grammar and lexis in selecting appropriate forms of words to complete sentences, and demonstrate an ability to manipulate Spanish language in continuous writing.
+Students need to draw on their knowledge of the Spanish language, grammar and lexis in selecting appropriate forms of words to complete sentences and demonstrate an ability to manipulate Spanish language in continuous writing.
 As part of their International GCSE, students should undertake regular writing activities.

 Reading: Students should spend approximately 52 minutes of the 1-hour and 45-minute exam on this section, which is worth 50% of the paper and 25% of the qualification.
 It consists of 40 marks.